 wrongfully fired today because of my race”, “I’m being discriminated against because

 I’m black”, “my boss is discriminating against me because he is a racist” or “How

 do I report race discrimination in the workplace”, your best option is to contact an Ohio attorney to obtain advice with

 respect to race discrimination questions or any particular employment law

 issue.
 Use and access to this employment law website or any of the links

 contained within the site do not create an attorney-client relationship.
 The

 legal opinions expressed at or through this site are the opinions of the

-individual lawyer and may not reflect the opinions of the Spitz law firm,
+individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm,

 attorney Brian Spitz, or any individual attorney.